melynwhite/ISU-UP-2021-WUC-Project/README.md

-general discussion of reproducibility explain how my process meets the principles explain how my process does not meet the principles
+general discussion of reproducibility explain how my process meets the principles explain how my process does not meet the principles (it'd honestly be great to create a function that would do it all... but i'm really bad at functions)

 ## Class Exercise
 walking classmates through partial wrangling and linear regression